hunteryoakum/pyplinefy/README.md

     for i in range(5):
         await pipeline.add_data(i)

-    # Allow some time for the pipeline to process the items
+    # Allow some time for processing
     await asyncio.sleep(2)

     # Retrieve results from the final stage